notpresident35/awesome-learn-gamedev/README.md

 🟪 [Render Doc](https://renderdoc.org/) - A program that breaks down a frame rendered from a game and allows you to analyze processes that created it.

-[Intro to Shader Graph](https://www.cyanilux.com/tutorials/intro-to-shader-graph/) - A detailed introduction to shader graph in Unity.
+💠[Intro to Shader Graph](https://www.cyanilux.com/tutorials/intro-to-shader-graph/) - A detailed introduction to shader graph in Unity.

 [Cyanilux](https://www.cyanilux.com/contents/) - Tutorials and shader breakdowns (same blog as above).